owncast/owncast.github.io/content/docs/encoding.md

 If you change both the width and the height you may be changing the aspect ratio of the video.
 For example if you take a 1080x720 video and resize it to 800x800 it'll be the wrong aspect ratio and end up as a squashed square.
 It's recommended if you have to change the size to only change the width **or** the height, and it'll keep the aspect ratio for you.

+### Framerate

+Framerate is the number of frames per second in the video.
+Owncast defaults to 24fps, but other common framerates are 30 or 60.
+Increasing the framerate will use more CPU on your server, and more bandwidth for your users.

 ### Encoder preset

 A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 A slower preset will provide better compression and result in a better looking video for the size.

 In short:

 You get "more bang for your buck" the slower you go.
-But your server will be preforming more work the slower it is.
+But your server will be performing more work the slower it is.
 The more CPU you use to compress, the better the output image will be, or the smaller of a file the output will be for the same quality.